arthur-schnitzler/schnitzler-cmif/README.md

 # schnitzler-cmif
-CMIF-files of published correspondence pieces of Arthur Schnitzler (1862–1931)
+CMIF-files of published correspondence pieces of Schnitzler, Arthur (1862–1931)

-This repository consists of CMIF-files of published correspondences of Arthur Schnitzler.
+This repository consists of CMIF-files of published correspondences of Schnitzler, Arthur.

 In case you wonder what a CMIF-file is, CMIF stands for Correspondence Metadata Interchange format and the documentation can be found here: https://correspsearch.net/en/documentation.html